Tenofovir, PMPA tablets

 What is this medicine?

 TENOFOVIR (te NOE fo veer) is an antiretroviral medicine.
 It is used with other medicines to treat hepatitis B virus and HIV.
 This medicine is not a cure for hepatitis B or HIV.
-It will not stop the spread of hepatitis B or HIV to others.
+This medicine can lower, but not fully prevent, the risk of spreading hepatitis B or HIV to others.

 How should I use this medicine?